percytran96/percytran96.github.io/projects.md

 permalink: /projects/
 ---
 ### The cat extension
-an extension that shows a gif of a cute cat
+An extension that shows a gif of a cute cat

 {% include icon-github.html username="percytran96" %} /
 [CatExtension](https://github.com/percytran96/funChromeExtension)